-Let’s say you already have a brilliant email marketing strategy in place, but you’ve noticed that it isn’t giving you the results you’re expecting.
+Let’s say you already have a brilliant email marketing strategy, but you’ve noticed that it isn’t giving you the expected results.
 What you might not be aware of is that there’s a chance your customers are taking their problems where solutions can be solved quicker.

-If that’s the case, it's time to start thinking out of the box—specifically the inbox.
+If that’s the case, it's time to start thinking out of the box—specifically in the inbox.

 Chatbots are one of the most cost-effective communication tools available today.
 Marketers can use them to acquire new leads for businesses.

 Data shows that companies that ran Facebook Ads with a chatbot reported a lower Cost Per Acquisition (CPA) and a higher Return On Advertising Spend (ROAS).

 This isn’t to say that conversational chatbots should completely replace email marketing.
 Instead, think of chatbots as an extension of your marketing efforts, particularly when reaching out to faster-paced consumers who may be more open to doing transactions with a bot instead of someone in customer service or sales.